heurteaux/arubacx-log-events-pdf-extractor/README.md

 It isn't perfect and can make errors or output irrelevant logs so be careful but as the usecase isn't critical the use of such a technology was the most efficient way to achieve good results.
 The extraction work is performed by a regex rather than the LLM.

+## OpenAPI cost ?

+For 8k log events it cost me less than 0.25€.

 ## Contact
 For any questions or issues, please contact Colin Heurteaux at dev@heurteaux.me.